qiskit-community/spank-plugins/docs/ux.md

 * S3 bucket and access details

 Access credentials should not visible to HPC users or other non-privileged users on the system.
-Therefore, sensitive data is put in separate files which can be access protected accordingly.
+Therefore, sensitive data can be put in separate files which can be access protected accordingly.

 Note that all users share the same access and hence need appropriate user vetting before getting access to quantum resources.
+(This also implies that the capacity and priority of the QPU usage is solely managed through slurm; there is not other scheduling of users involved outside of slurm).

 ##### HPC user scope
 Execution lanes are not exposed to the HPC administrator or user directly.